-- 0 Areas that are identified as "Needing Rehabilitation" and "Needina Revitalization" must continue to receive first priority in conducting neighborhood assessments.
-Indicators such as, number of police calls for service, percentage of home ownership, change in property value, number of code violations, and quality of life surveys will be used to analyze the issues facing the neighborhood and strategies developed to support the transition to a "Stable Neighborhood". - 60 The Citv continues to encourage community improvement by promoting community and neighborhood engagement through several programs including the Neighborhood Association Program provides assistance in the creation of neighborhood associations to enhance communication among residents and build organizational capacity to address problems their in own neighborhoods.
-Through the Neighborhood Association Program, more than 100 such associations have been organized to address crime prevention, beautification, recreational programming, community gardening, and other issues that are relevant in their neighborhoods.
+- Areas that are identified as "Needing Rehabilitation" and "Needing Revitalization" must continue to receive first priority in conducting neighborhood assessments.
+Indicators such as, number of police calls for service, percentage of home ownership, change in property value, number of code violations, and quality of life surveys will be used to analyze the issues facing the neighborhood and strategies developed to support the transition to a "Stable Neighborhood". - continues to encourage The City community improvement by promoting neighborhood community and engagement through several programs including the Neighborhood Association Program provides assistance in the creation of neighborhood associations to enhance communication among residents and build organizational capacity to own address problems in their neighborhoods.
+Through Neighborhood Association Program, more than 100 such associations have been organized to address crime prevention, beautification, recreational programming, community gardening, and other issues that are relevant in their neighborhoods.
 Other aspects of the Neighborhood Association Program, which are intended to stabilize and improve the appearance and condition of the City's neighborhoods, include the annual Curb Appeal by the Block program that provides free exterior paint jobs and minor to approximately 10 low-income households each year, the Adopt-A-Tree program (that provides free street trees), and the Adopt-A-Street and Anti-Litter programs (that improves community appearance through litter control).